stack-rs/rattan/guide/src/guide/installation.md

 sudo systemctl restart systemd-networkd.service
 ```

-We also contain a install script [scripts/install.sh](https://github.com/stack-rs/rattan/blob/main/scripts/install.sh) in the repository, which you can use to install the binary on Ubuntu:
+For the above script, you can also use it to install any local binary by providing the path to the binary as an argument:

 ```bash
 ./scripts/install.sh rattan